wp-plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 2.6 =
+* New and improved validation of uploaded files, now using WP's own functions for checking file type and extension.
+Thanks again to my old friend Ulf "Årsta" Härnhammar for keeping us all on our toes! :) This should also hopefully fix the problems people have been having with their installations claiming that perfectly good PDF files are not allowed file types.

 = 2.5.2 =
 * The "more reliable way" of determining MIME types turned out to be less reliable.
 Go figure.
 There seems to be no perfect way of performing a reliable check for MIME-types on an uploaded file that is also truly portable.
 I have now made checks for the availability of mime_content_type() before using it, using the old method as a fall-back.
 It is far from beautiful, so if anybody has a better way of doing it, please contact me!